 If you already fly AA, this makes sense if you can justify the $350 annual fee.

-But with this card, you also get additional benefits such as lounge access passes, incidental money to spend on in-flight food or beverages (you could use those for in-flight WiFi but that is now free for everyone), and $100 hotel credit.
+With this card, you also get lounge access passes, incidental money to spend on in-flight food or beverages (you could use those for in-flight WiFi but that is now free for everyone), and a $100 hotel credit.

-Interesting is basic economy also counts event though it doesn’t accrue any points.
-However, award segments don’t count.
+Interesting is that Basic Economy also counts even though it doesn’t accrue any standard miles.
+Award segments do not count.